Gaultheria hispidula

 Gaultheria hispidula, commonly known as the creeping snowberry or moxie-plum, and known to Mi'kmaq tribes of Newfoundland as manna teaberry, is a perennial spreading ground-level vine of the heath family Ericaceae.
 It is native to North America and produces small white edible berries.
 It fruits from August to September.
 Its leaves and berries taste and smell like wintergreen.
+The species epithet hispidula refers to the bristles on the stems and leaves.

 Description

 Gaultheria hispidula is an evergreen prostrate shrub that forms a mat of stems and leaves that can reach 1 m in diameter and only 10 cm high.
 The small leaves, which are under 1 cm long, are arranged alternately along the stems.
+The stem and undersides of the leaves are covered with stiff hairs.
+The pale green-white flowers typically bloom between May and June, with fruits ripening between August and September.

+The flowers develop on short, nodding stalks in the axils of the leaves.
+Each bell-shaped flower is composed of four sepals and four petals that are fused at the base.
+The petals end in slightly flared lobes.
+Like other species of Gaultheria, the flowers are bisexual, containing eight short stamens that do not extend past the corolla.

-The pale green-white flowers are seen in spring, followed by the white berries in August and September.
-The fruit is white with small darker-colored hair-like growths.
-The fruit is edible and has an acidic taste.
+The fruits are capsules, surrounded by a persistent, fleshy white calyx giving it them the appearance of a small white berry.
+The surface of the fruits are also covered by short dark-red bristles.
+The fruit is edible and has an acidic, or wintergreen-like, taste.

 Distribution and habitat

 Gaultheria hispidula grows in acidic and neutral soils in open woodland and forest verges, particularly on wet ground such as in or on the edge of bogs, often near tree stumps.
 Its original range spread from far northern Canada to as far south as North Carolina, but it has been extirpated from the southerly portions of its original range.